89.1201 - State Policy (Updated February 10, 2025)

 Source: The provisions of this §89.1235 adopted to be effective September 1, 1996, 21 TexReg 5700; amended to be effective May 28, 2012, 37 TexReg 3822; amended to be effective July 15, 2018, 43 TexReg 4731.

-(1) The placement of a student in the bilingual education or ESL program must be approved in writing by the student's parent, or through allowable alternatives described in §89.1220(m) of this title (relating to Language Proficiency Assessment Committee), in order to have the student included in the bilingual education allotment.
+(3) The placement of a student in the bilingual or ESL program shall be approved in writing by the student's parent, or through allowable alternatives described in §89.1220(m) of this title (relating to Language Proficiency Assessment Committee (LPAC)), in order to have the student included in the bilingual education allotment (BEA).

 Statutory Authority: The provisions of this §89.1240 issued under the Texas Education Code, §§29.051-29.056, 29.0561, 29.057-29.064, and 29.066.

-(c) Teachers assigned to the bilingual education program and/or ESL program may receive salary supplements through bilingual education allotment funds as authorized by TEC, §48.105.
+(c) Teachers assigned to the bilingual or ESL program may receive salary supplements through bilingual education allotment funds as authorized by TEC, §48.105.

-(d) School districts may compensate teachers and aides assigned to bilingual education and ESL programs for participation in professional development designed to increase their skills or lead to bilingual education or ESL certification.
+(d) School districts may compensate teachers and aides assigned to bilingual or ESL programs for participation in virtual, face-to-face, and hybrid professional development outside of regular work hours designed to increase their skills or lead to bilingual or ESL certification.

-(e) The commissioner of education shall encourage school districts to cooperate with colleges and universities to provide training for teachers assigned to the bilingual education and/or ESL programs.
+(e) The commissioner of education shall encourage school districts to cooperate with colleges and universities to provide training for teachers assigned to bilingual or ESL programs.

-(1) developmentally appropriate bilingual education programs for early childhood through the elementary grades;
+(1) developmentally appropriate bilingual and ESL programs for prekindergarten through Grade 12;

 (3) developmentally appropriate programs for emergent bilingual students identified with multiple needs and/or exceptionalities.